costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # Overview - under editing
-In this sample tutorial, I analyze a sales time-series for an online firm and I identify whether there is a permanent impact of given marketing campaigns on a sales time-series.
+In this sample tutorial, I analyze a sales time-series for an online firm and I identify whether there is a permanent impact of given marketing campaigns on the sales time-series.
 I also forecast the sales time-series for one month with and without an imminent marketing campaing using ARIMAX modelling.
 Along with the sales time-series, we also have access to the web visits time-series and the dates of the marketing campaigns.